darktable-org/dtdocs/content/darkroom/interacting-with-modules/presets.md

 : A searchable description for the preset (optional)

 auto apply this preset to matching images
-: Check this box to automatically apply this preset to matching images when they are opened in the darkroom for the first time.
+: Check this box to automatically apply this preset to matching images when they are opened in the darkroom for the first time (you can reapply such automatic presets by `Ctrl+clicking` on the _reset_ button in the [module header](./module-header.md)).
 Additional controls will appear to allow you to define which images the preset will be applied to based on image Exif data.

 : For example, if you want a preset to be applied to all images from a specific camera leave all fields at default values except for the model field.
 Leave all fields unchanged to auto-apply a preset to all images.